 There's a whole bunch of pieces that you can only get from one place.

-So if that one place went down, no chips.
+So if that one place went down, no chips, if any one of them go down.

 So that's pretty scary.

-Um but the update on Trump is he had been talking about sending our tomahawk missiles to uh Ukraine, because they're they go long distance, they would go deep into Russia, and they would be very accurate and hard to stop.
+But the update on Trump is he had been talking about sending our Tomahawk missiles to Ukraine because they go a long distance.

-Uh I thought he had already agreed to give them to Ukraine with some restrictions on how they use them, but it sounds like he's not.
+I thought he had already agreed to give them to Ukraine with some restrictions on how they use them, but it sounds like he's not.

-He still still needs to talk to Zelensky.
+He still needs to talk to Zelensky.

-Now, of course, Russia said that if we did give them tomahawks and they got Used that they would retaliate in some unspecified way that we wouldn't like.
+Now, of course, Russia said that if we did give them tomahawks and they got used, that they would retaliate in some unspecified way that we wouldn't like.

-So I don't know, would they?
+So, I don't know, would they?

 They're just treating it like it's a war between two countries when clearly there are a lot of countries involved.

-Well, then all bets are off.
+Well, that all bets are off.

-But I would think that Putin would not want to do anything that looked like a direct attack on the United States, because there's this guy, you may have heard of him, uh, Donald Trump, who's the president, and uh what what his response would be compared to any other president, what his response would be to any attack on the homeland or our military assets.
+But I would think that Putin would not want to do anything that looked like a direct attack on the United States because there's this guy, you may have heard of him, Donald Trump, who's the president.

 Putin can't predict that.

-That's unpredictable, and you don't want to get into militarily unpredictable waters.
+And you don't want to get into militarily unpredictable waters.

 So that's another thing that Trump brings, that unpredictability.